rrovetto/rrovetto/written-works-list.md

 -   Analysis, Journal of Philosophy, Review of Metaphysics, Canadian Journal of Philosophy, EU Journal of Philosophy, FOIS, EKAW, ER 2022.
 -   _Inquiry_, 2021, but rejected
 -   _European Journal of Philosophy_, 2021, but rejected
-- "Mereocausality & Causal Mereology: Towards a new formal concept", submitted to 7th FOUST workshop 2023.
+- "Mereocausality & Causal Mereology: Towards a new formal concept", submitted to 7th FOUST workshop 2023 (but rejected).
-- "Mereocausality: A new concept for ontology.", poster submission to Ontocommonss 2nd Horizontal Workshop, May 2023
+- "Mereocausality: A new concept for ontology.", poster submission accepted (but not presented) to Ontocommonss 2nd Horizontal Workshop, May 2023

 - "Dynamic Continuants and Enduring Processes for Ontology" submitted (but rejected) to Journal of Applied Ontology
 - "The Pattern in Process", paper submitted to journals in 2013 and later.

 _Ontology (misc.)_
-- "Categories for highly abstract ontologies: Limitations and a Recommendation", submitted to 2023 conference
+- "Categories for highly abstract ontologies: Limitations and a Recommendation", submitted to FOUST workshop in FOIS 2023 conference (but rejected).

 _Misc._
 - "The Parallel between Rescue Boats and their Crew", paper submitted to journal approx 2016.